TuringIntern2018/TuringIntern2018.github.io/index.md

 The `linear-classifier-parallel.py` file will be a Python script containing:
 * a parser, to process the input options such as the job name, task index, etc.
 * a `main` function, in which the TensorFlow cluster is set up and different tasks are assigned to the parameter servers and workers
 * the code presented in the "Logistic regression with TensorFlow" section.
 The only difference is that, if more than one worker is set up, you need to make sure that each worker loads a different batch of data.
-To this end, you can use the
+To this end, you can use the `dataset.shard()` method as explained below.

 For the parser...
 ```python